Michael Urie

 Michael Lorenzo Urie (born August 8, 1980) is an American actor.
-He is known for his portrayal of Marc St. James on the ABC dramedy television series Ugly Betty.
+He is known for his portrayal of Marc St. James on the ABC comedy drama television series Ugly Betty and Brian on the Apple TV+ series Shrinking, a role for which he won a Critics Choice Television Award for Best Supporting Actor and received a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series nomination.
 He can be heard as Bobby Kerns in As the Curtain Rises, an original podcast soap opera from the Broadway Podcast Network.

 Early life and education

-Urie was born in Houston, Texas, and raised in Plano.
+Michael Lorenzo Urie was born in Houston, Texas, and raised in Plano.
 He is of Scottish and Italian descent.
 He graduated from Plano Senior High School in 1998.

 Urie then studied at Collin County Community College before being accepted at the Juilliard School in New York City.
 While there, he was a member of the Drama Division's Group 32 from 1999 to 2003.
 Urie graduated from Juilliard in 2003.